abapGit/abapGit/README.md

 * [Uninstalling abapGit](https://github.com/larshp/abapGit/wiki/Uninstalling-abapGit)

 ### Online Projects ###
+Requires SSL setup and access to the internet from the SAP system.
+This is the easiest way to keep the code up to date or contribute to existing projects.

 * [Installing a repository](https://github.com/larshp/abapGit/wiki/Installing-a-repository)
 * [Keeping code up to date](https://github.com/larshp/abapGit/wiki/Keeping-code-up-to-date)
 * [Uninstalling a repository](https://github.com/larshp/abapGit/wiki/Uninstalling-a-repository)